Canada-Wide Early Learning and Child Care

 Overview of the Canada-Wide Early Learning and Child Care (CWELCC) Plan

-OneList Waterloo Region is where families can apply online for all licensed care in Waterloo Region.
-A filter has been added to OneList to allow you to search for programs that are participating in CWELCC.
+OneList Waterloo Region is where families can apply online for all licensed care in Waterloo Region, including programs participating in CWELCC.
+You can find a CWELCC-participating program by using the filter in OneList.
 When new CWELCC programs become available, they will be added to OneList.

-If you have a child under the age of six who is currently enrolled in a CWELCC program, your fees may be reduced by up to 52.75% of the original fee for eligible children under the age of six.
+If you have a child under the age of six who is currently enrolled in a CWELCC program, as of January 1, 2025, your fees will be capped at $22.00/day.
+For child care programs with daily fees currently less than $22.00/day, fees will stay frozen at the rate as of December 31, 2024.
 No application is needed for this reduction.

 Not all licensed child care programs are participating in CWELCC.
-If a licensed program is not part of the CWELCC program, families will continue to pay the full cost of child care services as determined by the child care provider.
+If a licensed child care program is not part of the CWELCC program, families will continue to pay the full cost of child care services as determined by the child care program.
+Camps and recreation programs serving children 6 to 12 years of age are ineligible to participate in CWELCC.

-If you are considering program changes or a new licence, please contact Children’s Services (CHSadmin@regionofwaterloo.ca) when you are in the early stages of planning to discuss eligibility for CWELCC.
+If you are an existing child care operator considering a licence revision, please contact Children’s Services (CHSadmin@regionofwaterloo.ca) when you are in the early stages of planning to discuss eligibility for CWELCC.

 For more information, please contact CHSadmin@regionofwaterloo.ca.